-Airfare; meals not indicated as included; optional extensions; passport and visa expenses; travel insurance; Internet/Wi-Fi beyond what is mentioned as included; items of a personal nature such as laundry, premium alcoholic beverages; gratuities; fuel surcharge may apply.
+Airfare; meals not indicated as included; optional extensions; diving; passport and visa expenses; travel insurance; Internet/Wi-Fi beyond what is mentioned as included; items of a personal nature such as laundry, premium alcoholic beverages; gratuities; fuel surcharge may apply.

 Airfare between Guayaquil and the Galapagos Islands: